-- Relying on outdated legacy phone systems creates needless challenges for tech firms
+- Relying on outdated legacy phone systems creates needless challenges communicating both internally and externally for tech firms.

 Hold the phone!
 The number of companies abandoning their old on-premises phone systems in favor of cloud solutions is growing: the UCaaS market is predicted to expand at a compound annual rate of nearly 24% over the next seven years, a new report found.

 When it comes to adopting more flexible cloud communications tools, the tech sector is leading the charge, this new research shows.
 But the popularity of UCaaS among technology firms means that holdout organizations that continue to rely on inflexible, on-premises PBX systems will likely fall behind the competition, as they face more challenges than their peers communicating both internally and externally.
 When this happens, not only does productivity suffer.
 So does your ability to innovate—truly a core objective of many technology companies.

 How does relying on outdated legacy phone systems create needless challenges for tech firms?
 Here are three struggles global tech company TechnologyOne faced as a result of its aging system—and how switching to RingCentral’s unified cloud solution solved the high-tech organization’s challenges.